ECP-WarpX/WarpX/Examples/Physics_applications/beam-beam_collision/README.rst

 Visualize
 ---------

 The figure below shows the number of photons emitted per beam particle (left) and the number of secondary pairs generated per beam particle (right).
-We present the reduced diagnostics using the ``plot_reduced.py`` script and then further compare different results for the reduced diagnostics with some literature:
+We compare different results for the reduced diagnostics with some literature:

 * (red) simplified WarpX simulation as the example stored in the directory ``/Examples/Physics_applications/beam-beam_collision``;
 * (blue) large-scale WarpX simulation (high resolution and ad hoc generated tables ;
 * (black) literature results from :cite:t:`ex-Yakimenko2019`.

-The small-scale simulation has been performed with a resolution of ``nx = 64, ny = 64, nz = 128`` grid cells, while the large-scale one has a much higher resolution of ``nx = 512, ny = 512, nz = 1024``.
-Moreover, the large-scale simulation uses dedicated QED lookup tables instead of the builtin tables.
+The small-scale simulation has been performed with a resolution of ``nx = 64, ny = 64, nz = 128`` grid cells, while the large-scale one with a much higher resolution of ``nx = 512, ny = 512, nz = 1024``.
+Moreover, the large-scale simulation uses dedicated QED lookup tables instead of the builtin ones.
 To generate the tables within WarpX, the code must be compiled with the flag ``-DWarpX_QED_TABLE_GEN=ON``.
 For the large-scale simulation we have used the following options:

 .. code-block:: ini